 Strategic Malaysia Affiliate — MIA Registered Firm

-Official sources used in this 2026 update:
+Official sources used in this 2026 guide: